dirtystylus/eleventy-test/posts/drupal-nonsense.md

 It’s not trivial, and I always look for these things:

-* A hearty constitution
+- A hearty constitution
-* Some other thing
+- Some other thing

 But sometimes it’s helpful to just think in general about this stuff.

-{% figure "noaa-JG_HfydoNqY-unsplash.jpg" "a caption" %}
+{% figure "noaa-JG_HfydoNqY-unsplash.jpg" "Lightning in a bottle" %}
+A caption
+{% endfigure%}